alysarnau/PracticeHelper/README.md

 - View collection of stats for all user's practice stats (by COMPOSER)
     - query for entries with a certain composer
     - return practices entries with that composer
+- View list of favorite composers
+    - Search open opus API for list of composers (all or by name)
+    - Display list of composers that match the criteria
+    - Add the selected composer to list of favorite composers
+    - View list of favorite composers at will

 # Whiteboard